Contact Lens Care

 Yes, contact lens solution always has an expiration date, regardless of whether it's a multi-purpose, saline, hydrogen peroxide or RGP solution.

-You should therefore always check the expiration date when you open your new bottle and know when your current bottle is going to expire.
+You should always check the expiration date when you open your new bottle and know when your current bottle will expire.

-When opening a new solution, it is advised that you write the date on the packaging so that you can be sure how old the solution is and therefore know when to throw it away.
+When opening a new solution, it is advised that you write the date on the packaging to be sure how old the solution is and, therefore, know when to throw it away.

 Which contact lens solution can I use to store my extended wear contact lenses?

-Extended wear contact lenses can be removed for occasional nights off or even if you feel they need to be cleaned.
-If you don't intend to put them back in right away, you should make sure you store them in a clean contact lens case filled with fresh solution.
-Remember to throw away your contact lens case after 1 month and replace it with a new one.
+Extended-wear contact lenses should be removed for occasional nights off or even if you feel they need to be cleaned.
+If you intend to put them back in later, store them in a clean contact lens case filled with fresh solution.
+Remember to discard your contact lens case after one month and replace it with a new one.

-Removing your lenses and giving them a clean will help to reduce dirt or protein build-up on the lens.
-It will also rewet and condition your lenses for comfortable wear.
+Removing your lenses and cleaning them will help reduce build-up on the lens.
+It will also add moisture and condition your lenses for a comfortable wearing experience.

-For cleaning and storing extended wear contact lenses, you'll need to use a multi-purpose solution.
-Before purchasing a multi-purpose solution, speak to your optician to see which one is suitable for you.
+You can use a soft contact lens solution to clean and store extended wear contact lenses.
+Before purchasing a multi-purpose solution, speak to your optician to see which one suits you.

 Can you put contact lens solution in your eyes?

 Rather than putting contact solution in your eyes, it is recommended that you use eye drops.
-Eye drops have been designed to add additional moisture to your eyes and can help relieve dry eye symptoms as well as other irritations and general discomfort.
+Eye drops have been designed to add moisture to your eyes and help relieve dry eye symptoms, irritation and general discomfort.

 Can I carry contact lens solution on a plane?